AdobeDocs/commerce-testing/src/pages/guide/integration/attributes/cache.md

 ---
-group: testing
-title: Cache attribute
+title: Cache attribute | Commerce Testing
+description:
 ---

+# Cache attribute

 Enable or disable a [cache type][] using the `Cache` attribute.